Read time 9 minutes

 Default mailbox retention period in Exchange 2016

 In Exchange Server 2016, when you delete a mailbox, it does not get deleted permanently; instead, it is retained for a default period between 14-30 days.
-Within this retention period, users can restore the deleted mailbox.
+Within this retention period, users can Exchange restore deleted mailbox.
 However, after these 30 days, the mailbox will be removed permanently from the database.

 Configure mailbox retention period